There are only a handful of places within the Arctic Circle that are in any way

 Another of Tromsø's architectural surprises is the city's library, which reminded me

 More boats, this time looking along the Tromsøbrua towards Tromsdalstinden mountain

 in the distance.

-Monument to the whaling industry which kept Tromsø solvent for many decades.
+The monument to the whaling industry which kept Tromsø solvent for many decades.

 Central Tromsø as viewed from the Tromsøbrua, long after sunset but while there is still